Daniel-Mietchen/events/JROST-2020.md

 This file hosts information related to my participation in the [JROST 2020](https://web.archive.org/web/20201103004144/https://investinopen.org/community/jrost-2020-conference/) conference taking place online on 14-16 December 2020.
 My proposal below for a lightning talk was submitted on November 2 and accepted on November 20.
 It is now scheduled for Tuesday, December 15th at 12:00pm EST (17:00 UTC).

+The slides and a copy of the video are available on Zenodo via https://doi.org/10.5281/zenodo.4321982 .
+The video is also up [on YouTube](https://youtu.be/SZH7JGawsrY).

 # Call for session proposals

 The call is for three types of contributions: